Your checklist for success when moving to Spain after Brexit

 A new challenge for Britons after Brexit

-Citizens of the UK are now classed as “third country residents” in the EU – just like citizens of the USA, Australia and most other non-EU countries.
+Citizens of the UK are now classed as “third country residents” in the EU – just like citizens of the USA, Australia and many other non-EU countries.

 That means we no longer have freedom of movement in the Schengen zone.
 For those wanting to enjoy the Spanish sun long-term, there have been some changes.